For many mothers, getting child support established during a divorce or separation is important for maintaining stability in the home.

 Most people are unfamiliar with the divorce process.
 We will help you create & execute a plan to manage the difficulties that come with ending a marriage.

 Working with an experienced attorney who can help you to ensure that a business valuation occurs in a fair and accurate matter is essential.

 We provide the caring, compassionate service you need while using our legal knowledge and experience to bring perpetrators to justice.

-Judgments, Marital Settlement Agreements and Parenting Agreements in part establish the terms of ongoing interactions between former spouses, including arrangements for child custody, child support, maintenance, and the division of property.
+Judgments, Marital Settlement Agreements, and Parenting Agreements will establish the terms of ongoing interactions between former spouses, including arrangements for child custody, child support, maintenance, and the division of property.
 People’s lives, however, inevitably change, and plans established at the time of divorce may not be feasible years later.
-In other circumstances, ex-spouses exhibit the same non-cooperative or manipulative behavior as they did during the marriage, and regularly violate the terms of these agreements and judgments.
+In other circumstances, ex-spouses exhibit the same non-cooperative or manipulative behavior as they did during the marriage and regularly violate the terms of these agreements and judgments.

-If you need to pursue the modification or enforcement of a court order after divorce, please contact the Women’s Divorce & Family Law Group in Chicago for a free initial consultation.
-We will take the time to understand your unique circumstances, and determine the best way to present your case so you can achieve the result you want.
+If you need to pursue the modification or enforcement of a court order after divorce, please contact the Women’s Divorce & Family Law Group in Chicago to request a consultation.
+We will take the time to understand your unique circumstances and determine the best way to present your case so you can achieve the result you want.